 These take up from p.
 175 to p.
-315. They had been most of them read before the Royal Society, whilf their author was in England.
+315 of the first vo-tume of the following tracts.
+They had been most of them read before the Royal Society, whilft their author was in England.
 That entitled, A Comparison of the experimental Ranges of Cannon, &c. at p.
-230, was fent by him from Fort St. David, just after be was recovered out of his first ill-It was prefented to the Society the 27th of June ne/s.
-1751; and the letter, that accompanied it, was dated October 16, 1750; in which Mr. Robins tells the prefident, This I here send, with another, I intend by the next spring (when I hope to let you have the complete copy) will finish all I now purpose to publish upon the subject of gunnery, leaving the further completion of it to my future labours, either in this country or in Europe.
-The other difcourse mentioned in the letter.
-I take to be The practical Maxims, and the complete copy to be the Manuscript put into my hands, as far as Mr. Robins bad finified it : which, I believe, would have been more complete, if be bud furvived any time longer: for as there are added some notes, so there were vacant spaces spaces left, in order, as it should seem, to receive more notes; but death put a stop to whatever he then farther intended.
+230, was sent by bim from Fort St. David, just after be was recovered out of his first illness.
+It was presented to the Society the 27th of June 1751; and the letter, that accompanied it, was dated October 16, 1750; in which Mr. Robins tells the president, This I here send, with another, I intend by the next spring (when I hope to let you have the compleat copy) will finish all I now purpose to publish upon the subject of gunnery, leaving the further completion of it to my future labours, either in this country, or in Europe.
+The other discourse mentioned in the letter I take to be The practical Maxims, and the compleat copy to be the Manuscript put into my bands, as far as Mr. Robins bad finished it: which, I believe, would have been more compleat, if he had survived any time longer :

+longer: for as there are added some notes, so there were vacant spaces left, in order, as it should seem, to receive more notes; but death put a flop to subatever be then fartber intended.

-Of the Practical Maxims, which were not read before the Royal Society, there are many copies abroad; and I collated mine with two others: one my friend Mr. Glover furnished me with; the other Mr. Nourse, who had it some years ago of Mr. Muller.
-The varieties in the reading, I found to be very inconfiderable.
+Of the Practical Maxims, which were not read before the Royal Society, there are many copies abroad: and I collated mine with two others: one my friend Mr. Glover furnished me with; the other Mr. Nourse. who had it some years ago of Mr. Muller.
+The varieties in the reading, I found to be very inconsiderable.

-This volume contains likewise Mr. Robins's New Principles of Gunnery, as be printed it (for it is not known, what is become of the many improvements, he bad made in it) with the account, that was given of it in the Philosophical Transactions.
-And I have added an extract or two from his loose papers, as also bis discourse on the height to which rockets ascend, together with another on the same subject, written by bis ingenious friend Mr. John Ellicott, fellow of the Royal Society, and clock-maker to his majesty; a person of strict bonour, whose inventions, in mechanics, and reputation for exquisite workmanship, in all sorts of movements for regulating time, are justly celebrated, as well in foreign parts as at home.
+The first volume contains likewise Mr. Robins's New Principles of Gunnery, as be printed it (for it is not known, what is become of the many improvements, be bad made in it) with the account, that was given of it in the Philosophical Transactions.
+And I have added an extract or two from bis loose papers, as also bis discourse on the beight, to which rockets ascend, together with another on the same subject, written by his ingenious friend Mr. John Ellicott, fellow of the Royal Society, and clock-maker to bis majesty; a person of strict bonour, whose inventions in mechanicks and reputation for exquisite workmanship in all sorts of movements for regulating time are justly celebrated, as well in foreign parts as at bome.

-Mr. Robins's discourse of the nature and advantage of rifled barrel pieces, not baving been communicated to me, till almost all this volume was. printed off; I was obliged to give it there at the end, though somewhat out of its proper place.
+Mr. Robins's discourse of the nature and advantage of rifled barrel pieces, not baving been communicated to me, till almost all the first volume was printed off; I was obliged to give it there at the end, though somewhat out of its proper place.